top of page

 The church became a place of transformation where many people were baptized, discipled, and equipped for ministry.
 The Lord blessed Mark's efforts, and the church was able to evangelize and baptize other people including Anglo-Americans, Hispanics, and African-Americans.
 Mark dedicated nine years of his life to serving the church in Nashville, pouring his heart and soul into building up the congregation and reaching out to the community.
 Mark's passion for ministry and his love for people has left a lasting impact on the church and the community.

-Mark's passion for church planting and reaching out to communities continued to grow, and in 1997, he began serving as a Kingdom Catalyst with the North American Mission Board of the Southern Baptist Convention.
-As a Kingdom Catalyst, Mark worked tirelessly to help churches multiply throughout the United States and Canada, developing leaders and planting churches.
+Mark's passion for evangelism, discipleship, and church planting continued to grow.
+In 1995, he began serving at the Nashville Baptist Association as Church Planting Catalyst, planting churches in the growing metropolitan area of Nashville, Tennessee.
+In 1997, he was called to serve as a Kingdom Catalyst with the North American Mission Board of the Southern Baptist Convention.
+As a Kingdom Catalyst, Mark has worked tirelessly to help churches multiply throughout the United States and Canada, developing leaders and planting churches.
 The North American Mission Board is the domestic mission agency of the Southern Baptist Convention, responsible for ministries in the United States and Canada.
 The Southern Baptist Convention is one of the largest Baptist denominations in the world and the largest evangelical denomination in the United States, with close to fifteen million members organized in nearly fifty thousand congregations.

-Through his work with the North American Mission Board, Mark was able to apply his knowledge and experience in church planting, leadership development, and community outreach, helping many congregations grow and flourish.
+Through his work with the North American Mission Board, Mark has been able to apply his passion for evangelism, discipleship, leadership development, and church planting, helping many congregations grow and flourish.
 His dedication and hard work have earned him the respect and admiration of his colleagues and the communities he has served.

 Mark's passion for mission work has taken him to different parts of the world, including Europe, Australia, South America, the United States, and Canada.
 His heart's desire is to see people from all nations hear the Gospel, respond with faith in Christ, and become part of a healthy church where disciples are made and multiplied.